‘I cannot separate Shah Rukh from the lived experiences of his female fans’: Shrayana Bhattacharya

-Shrayana Bhattacharya is a developmental economist and the author of Desperately Seeking Shah Rukh: India’s Lonely Young Women and the Search for Intimacy and Independence (2021).
+Shrayana Bhattacharya is an economist and the author of Desperately Seeking Shah Rukh: India’s Lonely Young Women and the Search for Intimacy and Independence (2021).
 In her book she takes a look at how Bollywood superstar Shah Rukh Khan has inspired Indian women in their quest for fun, intimacy, and independence.
 At the Kolkata Literary Meet, 2022, Bhattacharya spoke to Scroll.in about researching and writing the book, and her own experiences as a Shah Rukh fan.
 Excerpts from the interview:

 How far back do Shah Rukh Khan and you go?
 Do you remember the first moment when you were starstruck by him?